agsb/milliForth-RiscV/README.md

 In Milliforth, precedence is the IMMEDIATE flag and could be 0 or 1,

+By the way, now, tick and comma are in compiled dictionary, then

         Postpone is : POSTPONE ' , ; \ classics

 ## Colon and Semis